sphawley/blog/README.md

+# The Blawhg
-# This is a personal blog coding project
-# for the Front End Web Developer course on Udemy
+This is the personal blog project for the Front End Developer course on Udacity.
+(HTML AND CSS practice)